By Margaret O’Connor

 While my brother excelled in reading, spelling, and rote mathematics he often had difficulty understanding what he read.
 He had difficulty expressing his thoughts which caused him to have difficulty making and keeping friends.
 Despite his physical strength and coordination, he had difficulty with quick reactions and the rules in team sports.

 Even now, years after he was first diagnosed, I continue to ask why– why was he born with learning problems?
 Why do so many things have to be so difficult for him?
-Why does he have to be different from his peers who are going away to college, having parties and dating?
+Why did he have to be different from his peers who were going away to college, having parties and dating?
 I will never understand it.
 But he did motivate me toward a career helping other people who have learning problems.
-Although I was initially hesitant to face daily the often enervating and devaluing problems faced by learning disabled students, I was inspired by my brother to pursue a career in that field.
+Although I was initially hesitant to face daily the often enervating and devaluing problems faced by students with learning disabilities, I was inspired by my brother to pursue a career in that field.

-While school gave me the requisite knowledge to diagnose and remediate learning disabilities, my brother has given me an understanding and empathy for learning disabled students and their families– an education that cannot be learned in books.
-The grief of the family from the loss of the “normal” child, the energy and effort to be patient during homework time, and the persistence needed to be a child’s advocate were some lessons learned from family experience.
+While school gave me the requisite knowledge to diagnose and remediate learning disabilities, my brother has given me an understanding and empathy for students with learning disabilities and their families– an education that cannot be learned in books.
+The grief of the family from the loss of the “normal” child; the energy and effort to be patient during homework time; and the persistence needed to be a child’s advocate were some lessons learned from family experience.
 He taught me that while school can be difficult, it is nothing compared to the sadness that comes from being unable to make friends or being the target of the class bullies.
-He taught me the injury to self-esteem when faced with failure on many fronts, the wisdom and resolve required of parents to develop alternative strengths and the importance of helping the child develop the perseverance necessary to learn things that come easily to others.
+He taught me the injury to self-esteem when faced with failure on many fronts; the wisdom and resolve required of parents to develop alternative strengths; and the importance of helping the child develop the perseverance necessary to learn things that come easily to others.